fabiosantoscode/fabiosantoscode.github.io/index.md

 I'm a passionate software engineer and architect, specialising in node.js, React and distributed systems.

 If you want you can [hire me on upwork](https://www.upwork.com/fl/fabiosantos6).
 My hourly rate varies depending on the job.
-See below what I can do for you.
+See "What can I do for you?" below.

 I'm the [terser](https://github.com/terser-js/terser) project maintainer, and I accept more help.
 The project is funded by [a patreon page](https://www.patreon.com/fabiosantoscode).
 Would you like to contribute?